How To Nurture Your Inner Child

 Explorer Archetype also known as the Seeker

-The shadow aspects of the Explorer Archetype include the restlessness or dis-ease that comes with being bored or feeling you are in the one place or doing the same thing for too long.
-Their lack of fear or lack of boundaries for new adventures, new places can lead to challenges around commitment, focus, persistence, rules and boundaries.
+that comes with being bored or feeling you are in one place or doing the same thing for too long.
+Their lack of fear or lack of boundaries for new adventures, and new places can lead to challenges around commitment, focus, persistence, rules, and boundaries.
 It can also be a major cause of unhealthy forms of escapism like drugs, alcohol, adrenaline junkie.

 archetype healing - inner child work - lightworkers tools